pokepark/PokemonRaidBot/README.md

 ### Public access

-When no telegram id, group, supergroup or channel is specified in `BOT_ADMINS` the bot will allow everyone to use it (public access).
+When no Telegram id, group, supergroup or channel is specified in `BOT_ADMINS` the bot will allow everyone to use it (public access).

 Example for public access: `"BOT_ADMINS":""`